For Teachers FAQ

 # What resources are useful?

 If the possibility for resources is available, teams will probably benefit from more substantial servos for whatever manipulation is required.
-Last year, 3D printed parts and vacuum cups were popular additions with some teams.
-We can offer advice on buying additional parts, and they don't have to be expensive if brought through the right channels.
+3D printed parts and vacuum cups have been popular additions with some teams.
+We can offer advice on buying additional parts, and they don't have to be expensive if bought through the right channels.
 As an example, eBay vendors are selling packs of four servos for six pounds.
-In general additions can be bought quite cheaply, especially if students plan ahead and are prepared to wait for shipping.
+In general, additions can be bought quite cheaply, especially if students plan ahead and are prepared to wait for shipping.
 There is deliberately time in the schedule to allow for this.